Front-line workers are getting some of the tech (and tracking) of office workers

 Microsoft says its new releases are based on the company’s recent research, which surveyed 9,600 front-line workers and their supervisors in eight industries ranging from automotive to health care and manufacturing.
 The survey showed that front-line workers want to feel more valued and connected to their company’s culture and leadership.
 The research also suggests that workers believe tech could reduce workplace stress and is an area where they haven’t had enough access to training.

-“Our research still tells us that a third of all front-line workers were saying they still don’t have the tech they need,” said Emma Williams, Microsoft’s corporate vice president of Office Modern Workplace Transformation.
+“Our research still tells us that a third of all front-line workers were saying they still don’t have the tech they need,” said Emma Williams, Microsoft’s corporate vice president of Modern Workplace Transformation.
 “A happy and productive front line means a better business bottom line.”

 The rollout comes as Microsoft doubles down on its investment in tools for front-line workers — a group that typically takes a back seat to desk workers when it comes to investments in workplace collaboration tools.
 Microsoft first released its front-line-worker-focused product in 2017 with a subscription of its office software, Microsoft 365.
 It has since been expanding the products available to front-line workers because it sees a big market opportunity.
 An estimated 2.7 billion workers representing nearly 80 percent of the global workforce are considered front-line workers, according to market research firm Gartner.